Landlord and Tenant Act 1985: Background

-The reason for the introduction of the Act was not as might be assumed to help the existing private residential landlords who were in 1985 obliged by law to have Regulated tenancies; their regulated tenancies gave all tenants a tenancy for life that they could pass onto other occupants in the home when they died, rents were set typically 50% of market value, they could not be re-mortgaged because of the 'sitting tenant" and if sold were worth 50% of vacant possession value because of the regulated tenant being in place.
-At this time Regulated Tenancies were the only tenancy available to private landlords and made up just 5% of housing stock, Private rent levels were set by 'fair rent officers'.
-With insufficient rent to make a profit or pay expensive property repairs, Private Landlords sold up as soon as a tenant moved out, there were better investments, elsewhere.
-The reason the Landlord and Tenant Act was passed was in preparation for the Privatisation of the Housing Associations, (who had been deliberately excluded from the Right to Buy Scheme although they had 400,000 dwellings).
-This legislation should be seen in context with the Housing and Planning Act 1986 which gave councils the option of transferring housing stock to another private landlord (Registered Social Landlord)and the 1988 Rent Act that deregulated the PRS sector for a few years until re-instated in 1991 by the Labour party on Regulated Tenancies only, so now Housing Associations could charge what they liked, raise private investment, sell council houses etc.
+The reason for the introduction of the Act was not as might be assumed to help the existing private residential landlords who were in 1985 obliged by law to have regulated tenancies.
+Their regulated tenancies gave all tenants a tenancy for life which they could pass onto other occupants in the home when they died.
+Rents were set typically 50% of market value.
+They could not be re-mortgaged because of the sitting tenant and if sold were worth 50% of vacant possession value because of the regulated tenant being in place.

+At this time regulated tenancies were the only tenancy available to private landlords and made up just 5% of housing stock.
+Private rent levels were set by 'fair rent officers'.
+With insufficient rent to make a profit or pay expensive property repairs, private landlords sold up as soon as a tenant moved out, as there were better investments elsewhere.
+The reason the Landlord and Tenant Act was passed was in preparation for the privatisation of the housing associations (who had been deliberately excluded from the Right to Buy Scheme although they had 400,000 dwellings).
+This legislation should be seen in context with the Housing and Planning Act 1986 which gave councils the option of transferring housing stock to another private landlord (registered social landlord) and the Housing Act 1988 that deregulated the private rental sector for a few years until re-instated in 1991 by the Labour Party on regulated tenancies only, so now housing associations could charge what they liked, raise private investment, sell council houses etc.

 The Act was not fundamentally altered by either the Major, Blair, Brown or Cameron governments in reference to fair rents, rights to fair reasons for ending a tenancy, or prohibiting estate agent fees.
-However, amendments were inserted by the Landlord and Tenant Act 1987, Housing Act 1996, the Commonhold and Leasehold Reform Act 2002, the Localism Act 2011 and the Homes (Fitness for Human Habitation) Act 2018 made amendments.
+However, amendments were inserted by the Landlord and Tenant Act 1987, Housing Act 1996, the Commonhold and Leasehold Reform Act 2002, the Localism Act 2011, and the Homes (Fitness for Human Habitation) Act 2018, and in Wales the Renting Homes (Wales) Act 2016.